FloranDev2/ItB-WotP/README.md

 Due to its small size, it can maneuver through smoke, but is prone to drowning.
 Use this mech wisely and with care, and it will serve you well.

+## TODO
+- Improve FAB-5000:
+  - Item to pick up to reload the FAB-5000 instead of waiting a mission
+  - Change the hacky logic with the memedit function: (https://discord.com/channels/417639520507527189/418142041189646336/1089284037950058576)
+      Pawn:GetWeaponLimitedRemaining(weaponIndex)
+      Pawn:GetWeaponLimitedUses(weaponIndex)
+      Pawn:SetWeaponLimitedRemaining(weaponIndex, remaining)
+      Pawn:SetWeaponLimitedUses(weaponIndex, uses)
+  - Also, check how Conservative interacts with the FAB-5000
+- Add tutorials:
+  - How the howitzer works
+  - How the FAB-5000 reload works
+  - How the M6 Gun works (especially if FMW works again)
+- Add options:
+  - White screen explosion effect for the FAB-5000 (disabled by default?)
+- Add train and armored train to the list of missions for "That belongs in a museum!"?

 ## Versions:

 ### v2.0.X - pre-release (current)

+#### 2:
+- Squad and global achievements now work again
+- "Tank You!" achievements has new eligible mechs:
+  - Magnum Mech (Vek Stompers)
+  - Spark Mech (Fire Storm)
+  - Catapult Mech (Magnetic Golems)
+  - Overload Mech (Nuclear Nightmare)
+- "That belongs in a museum!" has a new eligible mission: tosx' Battleship mission
+  - Also, this achievement has been slightly changed:
+    from: "Finish the 3 missions (air strike, tanks and artillery) without ally losses."
+    to: "Finish 2 of the missions (air strike, tanks, artillery, battleship) without ally losses."
+(I'm also considering adding both train missions)
+- Unlockable custom background now work again!

 #### 1:
 - Fixed mod and squad icons